Thisfarkid/Exercise-06b-Animations/README.md

 # References

 Textures from: https://freepbr.com/
-Models and animations from: Mixamo.com
+Models and animations from: Mixamo.com and Kenny.com

 # Created by
-Nathan Mishler
+Dylan Laiben